LGBTQ+ Relationship Counselling (Est. 2010)

 Pro LGBTQ+ Relationships ❤️🩹

-Relationship therapy can help LGBTQ+ partners untangle complicated, unhappy relationship behaviours.
-Counselling can be short-term (with a specific goal) or a longer journey of relationship work and self-exploration combined.
-At first, it might not be clear what your counselling experience will be like, but as the therapy progresses, we develop a path together that helps you and your partner(s).
+It can be short-term (tackling a specific goal) or a longer journey of therapy work and self-exploration combined.
+At first, it might not be clear what your counselling experience will be like, but as the sessions progress, we begin to develop a path together that helps you and your partner(s) become autonomous with your own ideas and resolutions.

-Established in 2010 to offer counselling support to LGBTQ+ partners in long-distance relationships, Dean expanded these services during the COVID-19 pandemic.
-From 2020, couples, throuples and groups discovered how beneficial video counselling could be for their most precious of relationship(s).
+Established in 2010 to offer gay men’s couple counselling to long-distance relationships, Dean expanded this British-based service during the COVID-19 pandemic.
+From 2020, couples, throuples and groups across England, Scotland, Wales and Ireland discovered how beneficial video counselling could be for their most precious of relationship(s).

 A bespoke therapy that is especially suited to partners who don’t want to (or are unable to) travel to a counsellor’s office every week.